top of page

 28-30 August, 2025

-Conference Inaugural and Keynote Speakers
+Conference Inaugural Speakers

 Professor Nora Colton

-Director, Global Business School for Health, UCL
+Director, Global Business School for Health, University College London

 Professor Nora Colton is Director of the UCL Global Business School of Health and a health-and-development economist specialising in change management and strategy.
 Formerly UCL Pro-Vice-Provost (Postgraduate Education) and Joint Director of Education at the UCL Institute of Ophthalmology / Moorfields Eye Hospital, she has also served as Dean of Business and Deputy Vice-Chancellor at the University of East London and Professor of International Economics at Drew University (USA).
 She earned her DPhil at the University of Oxford and holds a Cornell certificate in Change Management.